 Please refer to the proposed Signal levels within the Signal Level Library (mdot_01 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS2.

-Please refer to the proposed Signal levels within the Signal Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.
+Please refer to the Signal levels within the Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.

 B-XXXXXX_ITS_20YY-MM-DD.dgn